 Maggie was my niece’s lovable pug.
-When Shelly graduated from college, I wanted to find something that would be a personal gift, and Maggie was an ideal subject.
+When Shelly graduated from college, I wanted to find something that would be a personal gift, and Maggie was an ideal subject for a canvas to hang on the wall.

 My sister helped me grab Maggie for a photo session.
 Not so easy.
 This original on the left is the best we could do, complete with the bed in the background.
 Still, we did capture Maggie’s tongue hanging out — looked just like her!